LLNL/benchpark/docs/add-a-benchmark.rst

 see :doc:`FAQ-benchpark-repo` for details.

-Validate a Benchmark (Needed?)
+Validate a Benchmark
 ------------------------

-Now that the benchmark has been created/updated/validated you need to configure at least one experiment, see :doc:`add-an-experiment`.
+Now that the benchmark has been created/updated you need to configure at least one experiment, and then validate it, see :doc:`add-an-experiment`.